as little as 6 months

 $481 per credit hour*

 The School of Human Resource Education and Workforce Development offers two programs in Workforce Development.
 The purpose of these programs is to provide graduate training in workforce development to economic development and workforce development professionals throughout Louisiana and the region.
 Both are designed to develop Workforce Development leaders able to meet the challenges of workforce globalization, talent development, changing technology, and productivity pressures.
 The programs are appropriate for students with any type of bachelor's degree.

-The Graduate Certificate in Workforce Development, consists of 6 graduate courses (18 semester hours) and teaches basic graduate-level competencies in workforce development.
+The Graduate Certificate in Workforce Development in Human Resources, consists of 6 graduate courses (18 semester hours) and teaches basic graduate-level competencies in workforce development.
 All courses successfully completed will apply to the M.S. program if a student chooses.

 The M.S. in Human Resource Education with a concentration in Workforce Development offers basic and advanced graduate-level competencies in workforce development.
 It consists of 12 graduate courses (36 semester hours)—the six courses found in the Graduate Certificate plus six additional courses.

 *The LSU Board of Supervisors may modify tuition and/or fees at any time without advance notice.

 Systematic application of social research procedures for evaluating the conceptualization, design, implementation and utility of vocational educational programs.